svsoft/yii2-thumbnails/README.md

 * Simple apply of new handlers In the previously described thumbnails
 * Ability to create your own custom image handlers

 In the library everywhere is used interfaces, you can implementation necessary logic in your classes

-For those who are developing on YII2 there is an adapter of this library [svsoft/yii2-thumbnails](https://github.com/svsoft/yii2-thumbnails)

 Installation
 ---